ReconnectedCC/docs/docs/faq/pronouns.md

 Any of the pronouns can be used as a single pronoun, You can also pair up pronouns.

-*For example:*
+!!! example

     To enter the they/them pronoun pair, run `/pronouns they them`

     To enter the other pronoun, run `/pronouns other`

     Custom pronouns may be requested by DMing a staff member.